LogicalMeatbag/ModularSnakeGame/README.md

 ## File Structure

-The project is organized into several files, each with a specific responsibility:

 *   `main.py`: The main entry point of the application.
 It contains the main game loop and manages the overall game state (Main Menu, Playing, Game Over).
 *   `settings.py`: A central configuration file.
 Contains all constants like colors, window dimensions, file paths, fonts, and loaded assets.
 *   `game_controller.py`: Manages a single game session.
 It holds the snake and food objects, tracks the score, and handles the core update logic (movement, eating, collisions).